Empower a Child. Change the World.

 Growing Up to Be a Conservation Leader

 Since that first class, Ecology Project International has become a leader in active conservation education.
-They offer five programs in four vitally important conservation regions.
+They offer multiple programs in several vitally important conservation regions.
 These science-based programs are intensive field studies that bring U.S. groups together with students and teachers from project site areas.

 The result is transformative for the people and the place.
 Visiting students see the perspective of locals and gain field work expertise.
 Local students see their own backyards through the wide eyes of visiting students.
 Working scientists get the help they need collecting data and restoring habitat.
 And, most importantly, the places themselves are improved — trash is removed, migration corridors are opened up, and wildlife populations and survival rates increase.

-Our belief in the transformative power of conservation work guides everything we do.
+Their belief in the transformative power of conservation work guides everything they do.
 Ecology Project International carefully selects the best private and public partners conducting important efforts in every location.
-We employ gifted, inspiring instructors and trip leaders.
-And we choose accommodations and experiences that are authentic while ensuring participant safety.
+They employ gifted, inspiring instructors and trip leaders and choose accommodations and experiences that are authentic while ensuring participant safety.